TiegoMakaleng/Android-RecyclerView/README.md

-This application demonstrates usage of RecylerView.
+This application demonstrates usage of RecyclerView.

 ### Layout Managers
 ---------------------------------------------------